 To update the applications assigned to an existing pool, first create a PSApplicationPackageReference object with the desired properties (application Id and package version):

 $appPackageReference = New-Object Microsoft.Azure.Commands.Batch.Models.PSApplicationPackageReference $appPackageReference.ApplicationId = "MyBatchApplication" $appPackageReference.Version = "2.0"

 Next, get the pool from Batch, clear out any existing packages, add our new package reference, and update the Batch service with the new pool settings:

 $pool = Get-AzureBatchPool -BatchContext $context -Id "PoolWithAppPackage" $pool.ApplicationPackageReferences.Clear() $pool.ApplicationPackageReferences.Add($appPackageReference) Set-AzureBatchPool -BatchContext $context -Pool $pool

 You've now updated the pool's properties in the Batch service.
 To actually deploy the new application package to compute nodes in the pool, however, you must restart or reimage those nodes.
 You can restart every node in a pool with this command:

 Get-AzureBatchComputeNode -PoolId "PoolWithAppPackage" -BatchContext $context | Restart-AzureBatchComputeNode -BatchContext $context

 You can deploy multiple application packages to the compute nodes in a pool.
 If you'd like to add an application package instead of replacing the currently deployed packages, omit the

 - For detailed cmdlet syntax and examples, see Azure Batch cmdlet reference.

-- For more information about applications and application packages in Batch, see Application deployment with Azure Batch application packages.
+- For more information about applications and application packages in Batch, see Deploy applications to compute nodes with Batch application packages.